pfrankov/obsidian-colored-tags/README.md

 Text color contrast is automatically matched to comply with AA level of WCAG 2.1.
 The colors are adjusted for the dark theme as well.

+The main idea of the plugin is to make tags visually different from each other, so you should expect that the **colors may change with upcoming updates**.

+If you need to color individual tags, this plugin is not suitable.

 ## Roadmap
 - [x] ~~Settings for palette size, base chroma, and base lightness.~~
 - [x] ~~Optimization: store existing, already calculated colors of tags.
 Render only new ones.~~